R4XZ/Fivem-Server-Unban/README.md

 Expect updates in the near future but at the moment it dont need to be fancy plus its free lol.

 Also you can keep your windows firewall and security on no need to turn it off for this.

-You also need a new rockstar account.
+You also need a new rockstar account and steam also connect to a vpn.

-Any problems feel free to put in a issue and i will fix asap or to ask any questions. if you want to block xbox live you will need to run the programme as admin.
+Any problems feel free to put in a issue and i will fix asap or to ask any questions.

+if you want to block xbox live you will need to run the programme as admin.

 ![Capture](https://user-images.githubusercontent.com/116701630/198276804-3b4fdfe5-78ea-4a5a-b5e9-dfc7409a4c9d.PNG)
 ![Capture9](https://user-images.githubusercontent.com/116701630/198208733-cf4b3441-54ad-4dd3-a273-daf39ddb71bc.PNG)
 ![banned](https://user-images.githubusercontent.com/116701630/200037598-31d1cacb-8bfd-4a18-9ef3-18b48be5f608.PNG)